Skip to main content

 Can I get pregnant with Multiple Sclerosis?

 For a woman with MS, the decision to have a baby can be more difficult.
 MS will not hinder a woman’s chance of becoming pregnant or carrying a child to full term.
-However, the decision to have a baby can be a difficult one, understandably.
+However, the decision to have a baby can be difficult, understandably.
 Ideally, begin planning in advance and talk with your doctor to get the information you need to make your decision.

 [Top]